JackeeBatka/JackeeBatka/README.md

 - 👋 Hi, I’m @JackeeBatka
-- 👀 I’m interested in Programming, linux, servers, web development
+- 👀 I’m interested in Programing, linux, servers, web development
 - 🌱 I’m currently learning C++, JS, PHP, LDAP
 - 💞️ I’m looking to collaborate on web/server backend, basic C++ projects
 - 📫 How to reach me Discord: jackeelol, IG: mentally.unstable.garfield
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: im doing stupid stuff like puting binary-text editor to a vape
+- ⚡ Fun fact: CSS affects men slightly more often... google it
+- are you interested into not dying while coding? then try Monster energy

 <!---
 JackeeBatka/JackeeBatka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.